ALDOT To Close Lanes of McFarland Boulevard in Tuscaloosa Thursday - NewsBreak

 A Gordo woman and her parents are bringing back dairy farming in West Alabama with their launch of Circle J Dairy, a new venture aiming to provide fresh milk to people across the region.
 Jessica Vails and her parents Ralph and Robin Junkin co-own the dairy farm, which was originally...

 It’s a new year, and we’ve already made plans for you.
-We’ve put together this list of 12 Alabama restaurants to put on your 2023 calendar — one for every month of the year.
+We’ve put together this list of 12 Alabama restaurants to put on your 2023 calendar -- one for every month of the year.
 January to December.
 Florence to Orange Beach.
 Fried catfish to smoked chicken.
+So,...

 Community remembers Tuscaloosa County man who died in ATV crash